HappyValleyIO/koil/docs/docs/deploy/heroku.md

 [![heroku create a new app page](images/heroku-create-app.png)](images/heroku-create-app.png)

-When there fill in the details for your application and hit `Create App`.
+When there, fill in the details for your application and hit `Create App`.
 This will take you on to your new app page:

 [![heroku newly created app](images/heroku-created-app.png)](images/heroku-created-app.png)